joshmiller17/GamesIEEECEC2023/README.md

-# Workshop on Computation Intelligence in Games and Special Session on Games
+# IEEE CEC 2023 Workshop on Computation Intelligence in Games and Special Session on Games
 This workshop and the special session is organized in association with the IEEE CIS Games Technical Committee (GTC).

 **Organisers:**